 - 1. Serving as a teaching assistant (can receive credit for AGNR 512 or volunteer) - 2.
 Best Practices in Teaching Program (3-month program seven lectures offered during fall and spring semesters.
 Final product is a teaching portfolio) through the UT Graduate School: https://gradschool.utk.edu/training-and-mentorship/bpit/ - 3.
-Giving lectures to university students in an undergraduate or graduate course in EPP - 4.
+Giving lectures to university students in an undergraduate or graduate course in EPP or the Division of Biology - 4.
 Writing and publishing a teaching lesson for educational sections of professional scientific societies